St. Mark's Episcopal Church (Philadelphia)

-Saint Mark's Episcopal Church, which is located at 1625 Locust Street in Rittenhouse Square, Center City, Philadelphia, Pennsylvania, is an Episcopal church in the Anglo-Catholic tradition.
-It is part of the Diocese of Pennsylvania.
+Saint Mark's Episcopal Church is an Episcopal church located at 1625 Locust Street in Rittenhouse Square in Center City Philadelphia.
+It is a parish of the Diocese of Pennsylvania.

 History

+19th century

-The church was founded in the mid-19th Century as part of the Tractarian Oxford Movement revival in the Anglican Church.
-The building was built by John Notman in the Gothic Revival style between 1847 and 1849, based on an original design by English architect Richard Cromwell Carpenter.
+The church was founded in the mid-19th century as part of the Oxford Movement revival in the Anglican Church.
+The building was constructed by John Notman in the Gothic Revival style between 1847 and 1849, based on an original design by English architect Richard Cromwell Carpenter.
 The tower was designed by Notman, and completed in 1865 by George Hewitt.
-The Main entrance with polychromed figurers depicting "Christ in Majesty" are part of the portal designed by Milton Bennett Medary of the Zantzinger, Borie, and Medary firm in 1923.